April Garden Calendar

 - If wisteria does not bloom, it needs careful pruning to correct the condition.
 Prune long, straggling canes and all dead wood.
 Root pruning sometimes helps, too.

-Indoor Gardening April
+Indoor Gardening for April Garden Chores

 - Prevent stem rot of house plants by potting up plants on a slight mound with the soil sloping 1/4 to 1/2 inch lower at the edge of the pot.

-- Now is a good time to start a cactus garden.
+- Now is a good time to start an indoor plant garden.
 Cacti may be started from seeds or from cuttings.
 Sow seeds in trays filled with a mixture of half sand and half potting soil.
 Cover with glass or plastic film to retain humidity while seeds germinate.
 Take cuttings using a sharp knife.
 Set cuttings aside for one day to form a callus before placing them in the sand/soil media.
 Once rooted, transfer seedlings or cuttings to shallow containers filled with a quick-draining media.